George Plimpton: Acting

-With Felix Grucci, Plimpton competed in the 16th International Fireworks Festival in 1979 in Monte Carlo.
-After several problems with transporting and preparing the fireworks, Plimpton and Grucci became the first competitors from the United States to win the event.
-Plimpton later wrote the book Fireworks, and hosted an A&E Home Video with the same name featuring his many fireworks adventures with the Gruccis of New York in Monte Carlo and for the 1983 Brooklyn Bridge Centennial.

 Parodies of Plimpton's career

 A November 6, 1971, cartoon in The New Yorker by Whitney Darrow Jr. shows a cleaning lady on her hands and knees scrubbing an office floor while saying to another one: "I'd like to see George Plimpton do this sometime."
 In another cartoon in The New Yorker, a patient looks up at the masked surgeon about to operate on him and asks, "Wait a minute!
 How do I know you're not George Plimpton?"
 A feature in Mad titled "Some Really Dangerous Jobs for George Plimpton" spotlighted him trying to swim across Lake Erie, strolling through New York's Times Square in the middle of the night, and spending a week with Jerry Lewis.

 Personal life

 Plimpton was known for his distinctive accent which, by Plimpton's own admission, was often mistaken for an English accent.
 Plimpton himself described it as a "New England cosmopolitan accent" or "Eastern seaboard cosmopolitan" accent.
 His son, Taylor, described it as a mixture of "old New England, old New York, tinged with a hint of King's College King's English."

 Plimpton was married twice.
 His first wife, whom he married in 1968 and divorced in 1988, was Freddy Medora Espy, a photographer's assistant.
 She was the daughter of writers Willard R. Espy and Hilda S. Cole, who had, earlier in her career, been a publicity agent for Kate Smith and Fred Waring.
 They had two children: Medora Ames Plimpton and Taylor Ames Plimpton, who has published a memoir entitled Notes from the Night: A Life After Dark.

 In 1992, Plimpton married Sarah Whitehead Dudley, a graduate of Columbia University and a freelance writer.
 She is the daughter of James Chittenden Dudley, a managing partner of Manhattan-based investment firm Dudley and Company, and geologist Elisabeth Claypool.
 The Dudleys established the 36 acre Highstead Arboretum in Redding, Connecticut.
 Plimpton and Dudley were the parents of twin daughters Laura Dudley Plimpton and Olivia Hartley Plimpton.